-Diskospondylitis in dogs is the infection of an intervertebral disk and the vertebrae sitting on either side of it.
-“Diskospondylitis” combines three meanings: “disko,” which refers to the intervertebral disks/cartilage cushioning the bones of the spine; “spondylo,” or vertebrae; and “itis,” meaning infection or inflammation.
+Discospondylitis in dogs is the infection of an intervertebral disk and the vertebrae sitting on either side of it.
+“Discospondylitis” combines three meanings: “disko,” which refers to the intervertebral disks/cartilage cushioning the bones of the spine; “spondylo,” or vertebrae; and “itis,” meaning infection or inflammation.
 Large-breed male dogs are affected more than any other breed.

 Infection and swelling of the spine can significantly alter your pet's quality of life.
 Contact us to see how we can help.